For bank and building society staff

 This resource includes some discussion prompts that may make it easier for you to talk to customer about the abuse they have experienced, and to offer support.

-Before beginning a conversation with a customer who has experienced economic abuse, we recommend reading our other resources:
+Before beginning a conversation with a customer who has experienced economic abuse, we recommend reading our other resource:

 If you have arranged a convenient time to speak with the customer and are returning their call, try to begin the conversation in a way that makes the customer feel at ease.
 Using some soft questions may help to make it clear you are there to listen and support them.